Losant/losant-rest-python/docs/experienceView.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Application, all.Organization, all.User, experienceView.*, or experienceView.delete.
+The token must include at least one of the following scopes: all.Application, all.Application.cli, all.Organization, all.User, all.User.cli, experienceView.*, or experienceView.delete.

 #### Available Parameters